 Our workshops are just as fun as overnights, compacted into 2 1/2 hours!
 Workshops are great for smaller groups and we offer many of the same projects as during our overnights.
-Workshops can be scheduled during the day when the Children's Museum of New Hampshire is open to the public, or in the evening, after the Children's Museum of New Hampshire closes at 5pm, as a private event.
+Workshops can be scheduled during the day when the Children's Museum of New Hampshire is open to the public.

 Learn more: Boy Scout Programs